Michael Söderlund

 Michael Söderlund (born 30 March 1962 in Karlskrona, Blekinge) is a former swimmer from Sweden who competed in three consecutive Summer Olympics, between 1980 and 1988.
 In the 1984 Summer Olympics, he was a part of the 4×100 m freestyle relay team, swimming one leg in the prelims.
 His best individual result in the Olympics was a 6th place on 200 m backstroke on the time of 2:04.10, which was a Swedish record for 27 years.
 Soderlund was on the 400-meter freestyle relay team that captured the bronze medal in the ’84 Olympiad at Los Angeles.

+Career

+Söderlund began his international career at the 1978 World Championships in West Berlin.
+He finished 13th in the 100-meter backstroke.
+The Swedish 4x100-meter medley relay team of Michael Söderlund, Jan Sjöström, Pär Arvidsson, and Per Holmertz finished fifth.
+At the 1980 Olympic Games in Moscow, Söderlund competed in four events.
+He swam the fastest qualifying time in the 100-meter backstroke but was eliminated in the semifinals, finishing tenth.
+His compatriot Bengt Baron won the gold medal.